Mj1031/Manoj_Portfolio/README.md

 **Live Portfolio Link:** [Manoj Ganeshe Portfolio](https://Mj1031.github.io/Manoj_Portfolio/)
 ---
 ## 🎯 About This Project
 This portfolio serves as an interactive resume and detailed showcase of my technical and analytical capabilities.
-It was built to demonstrate not just my professional experience, but my commitment to clear documentation, process optimization, and driving stakeholder engagement across cross-functional teams.
+It was built to demonstrate not just my professional experience, but my commitment to technology and AI.
 ### Key Sections:
 - **Experience:** A detailed breakdown of my roles aligning business goals with technology teams at the State of Florida (AHCA), University of New Haven, and Creative Synergies Group.
 - **Projects:** Examples of real-world problem-solving, including data analytics, API security validation, and process improvement workflows.